-Las Vegas is definitely a place where you could stay in the most amazing 5 star hotels, see incredible shows and just generally splash a lot of cash around.
+Whether you have your eye set on Vegas for a romantic getaway, or if you plan to live it large with buddies as a high roller, Las Vegas is definitely a place where you could stay in the most amazing 5 star hotels, see incredible shows and just generally splash a lot of cash around.

 However, what if you want to visit Vegas on a quick weekend break for no special occasion and not spend a ton of money?

 We investigated and found it is still possible to visit Las Vegas on a budget and have an amazing time!

 Remember, what happens in Vegas stays in Vegas!

 Don’t miss our Vegas Quotes post for the perfect Instagram caption